nens/lizard-tile-dashboard/configuration/clientConfiguration.rst

 - ?
 - in timeseries of JSON (?)

-type: statistics tile (Tile Dashboards)
+Tile type: statistics (Tile Dashboards)
 =======================================

 Nothing can be configured in a statistics type tile, so there should be exactly 1 of this tile type in the list.

 The app just retrieves all the alarms that the user has access to, assumes they’re all relevant, and shows statistics on them.

-type: external tile (Tile Dashboards)
+Tile type: external (Tile Dashboards)
 =====================================

 The external type tile is for external web pages (must be https, and may have headers that prevent us from using iframes, so not all pages work!).